CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### Does investment mean Venture Capital ?

-In a nutshell no. Collabora is a FOSS company focused on a mission of making FOSS rock, we have no plans to dilute our mission that way.
+No, Collabora is a FOSS company who's mission is to accelerate the adoption of FOSS across all industries, we have no plans to dilute our mission.
-Against that we cannot spend money we do not earn, there is no money fairy (TINMF), so Return on Investment (RoI) is important to us as we invest.
+We do this by generating revenues around consultancy and product support.
+This allows us to hire full time engineers to invest on the FOSS codebases that we support.

 ### Did you try to work things out with TDF ?